bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Let\'s first make our language clear here.
+Let&apos;s first make our language clear here.
 A function has parameters and takes arguments.
 When we define a function, we list its parameters.

 When we invoke a function, we pass arguments.
 JavaScript allows us to